 I’ve been using Dr. Bronner’s Castile Soap non-stop since my first gallon arrived from Amazon in 2011 (get it here).
 If you’ve been following my blog since then, you know how much I LOVE this amazing soap (I wrote a whole post on it here).
 I use it in cleaning products, in the shower, and in my homemade laundry detergent and love how it comes from a company with a conscience (fair trade and community-minded), whose products are organic and eco-friendly.
 (You’d think I was PAID to write all that, but I’m not!
 I promise!
 I just really love it!)

 I use Castile Soap all of the time!
-I use it in all of our hand soaps and body washes.
-It lathers well and is also gentle and mild.
+I use it in all of our hand soaps and body washes and it’s perfect in this natural foaming hand soap recipe because it lathers well and is also gentle and mild.
 It doesn’t contain any harsh detergents like Sodium Laureth or Lauryl Sulfate so it is wonderful to use on the body.
 It is an olive oil based soap that originated in the Castile region of Spain, which is where it gets its name.

 I used to really struggle with dry, cracked hands, especially in the winter time when I used store bought hand soaps.
 Now that I use Castile Soap, I rarely even have to use lotion, even in the winter!